 Are you an LGBTQ youth?
 You deserve to feel safe!
-If you have experienced violence, you can call us at 816-561-0550 or email us at firstname.lastname@example.org.
-If you are 14 years old or over, you can talk to us confidentially without your parents' consent.
+If you have experienced violence, chat with an advocate on Facebook messenger or email us at email@example.com.
+If you are 13 years old or over, you can talk to us confidentially without your parents' consent.

 Types of Violence